jekyll/minima/README.md

   lang:                "your_language"
  ```

- :warning.First,you need to enter the name of your comment system into the `provider` option.Second,enter the configurations of your comment system.
+ :warning: First,you need to enter the name of your comment system into the `provider` option(`giscus`,`utterances` or `disqus`).Second,enter the configurations of your comment system.

 ### Author Metadata